caridadrivera/caridadrivera/README.md

 </div>
 </div>

-- 🔭 I’m currently working on a React Native journal application that allows the user to create a post about a given topic and relate to it.
+- 🔭 This year, I designed and completed a React Native journal application that allows the user to create a post about a given topic and relate to it.
   * Leverages Supabase Edge Functions
   * User is Authenticated and Authorized.
   * User able to upload profile and background images